ChaoMai/chaomai.github.io/source/about/index.md

 [email](mailto:loneymai@gmail.com)

 # Motto

+{% centerquote %}
-> What I cannot create, I do not understand.
+What I cannot create, I do not understand.
->
-> Know how to solve every problem that has been solved.
+Know how to solve every problem that has been solved.
+{% endcenterquote %}

 **Richard Feynman** - *[On his blackboard at the time of death in February 1988](/images/about/1.10-29.jpg)*